szermatt/emacs-bash-completion/README.md

    (point) t))
 ```

+## TROUBLESHOOTING

+If completion in a bash shell doesn't behave as you think it should, check
+the following:

+* Does bash behave differently when run outside of Emacs?
+If not, check
+  your shell configuration.
+* Did you start a new bash process, with `exec bash` or `sudo` ?
+If yes,
+  call `bash-completion-refresh` to configure the new bash process.
+* Call `M-x bash-completion-debug` and look at the completion table
+  at the bottom.
+Does it match your expectation?
+If not, call
+  `M-x bash-completion-refresh` to refresh the copy of the completion
+  table kept by Emacs, or if you're in a  `M-x execute` or `M-x compile`
+  prompt, call `M-x bash-completion-reset-all`, then try again.
+* Still on `M-x bash-completion-debug`, does the `output-buffer` section
+  match the expected set of completion?
+If yes, it might be a display
+  problem.
+Are you using a completion engine other than the default,
+  such as ivy or helm?
+Try turning it off to confirm, then [file
+  a bug][new_issue]
+* If all else fails, [file a bug][new_issue].
+Please include the output
+  of `M-x bash-completion-debug`, the command you're trying to use
+  and the function or package providing completion for that command and
+  where to download it.

 ## CONTRIBUTING

 To report bugs, features or even to ask questions, please open an [issue](https://github.com/szermatt/emacs-bash-completion/issues).
 To contribute code or documentation, please open a [pull request](https://github.com/szermatt/emacs-bash-completion/pulls).